k4ustu3h/gitfolio/README.md

 ➜  ~ gitfolio ui
 ```

-> Tip: You can use ui to create new blogs and for updating your folio too.
+> Tip: You can use ui for updating your gitfolio too.

 or